Voxel-Mesh Hybrid Representation for Real-Time View Synthesis: Experiments

 \subsection{Rendering speed comparison}

-We evaluated the performance of the methods applicable for rendering on mobile devices, including SNeRG++~\cite{snerg}, MERF~\cite{merf}, BakedSDF~\cite{bakedsdf}, MobileNeRF~\cite{mobilenerf}, and NeRF2Mesh~\cite{nerf2mesh}.
+We evaluated the performance of the methods applicable for rendering on platform-independent mobile devices, including SNeRG++~\cite{snerg}, MERF~\cite{merf}, BakedSDF~\cite{bakedsdf}, MobileNeRF~\cite{mobilenerf}, and NeRF2Mesh~\cite{nerf2mesh}.
+We conduct testing on iPhone 14 Pro equipped with the A16 chip with a resolution of 347$\times$600 and on Lenovo Yoga 14s 2021, which features Intel Iris Xe Graphics 80EU (28W, integrated in Intel Core i5-11350H) and operates with a resolution of 800$\times$600.
 For SNeRG++ and MERF, we follow their configurations with progressive upsampling turned off.
-We conduct testing on the iPhone 14 Pro equipped with the A16 chip with a resolution of 344*707 and on the Legion Y7000P 2019, which features NVIDIA GeForce GTX 1660Ti (Mobile version, 80W) and operates with a resolution of 1920*1080.

-Rendering speed tests for all comparative methods were conducted on the Mip-Nerf 360 dataset~\cite{mipnerf360} in three outdoor scenes, using identical device settings, resolutions, and viewpoints.
-As shown on the right side of Table~\ref{tab:quality}, our method can run with the real-time frame rate (>30 FPS) on both iPhone 14 Pro and GTX 1660Ti.
-Particularly on the 1660Ti, our method demonstrates a considerable speed improvement compared to MERF and SNeRG.
-The latter two methods experience slow rendering speeds due to the necessity to sample each alive voxel traversed by every ray.
-BakedSDF is difficult to render on mobile phones and laptops with limited VRAM due to its substantial assets.
-MobileNeRF and NeRF2Mesh achieve rendering speeds that reach the maximum refresh rates of their respective devices (60Hz for Safari on iPhone 14 Pro and 144Hz for Legion Y7000P 2019).
+Rendering speed tests for all comparative methods are conducted on the Mip-Nerf 360 dataset~\cite{mipnerf360} in three outdoor scenes, using identical device settings, resolutions, and viewpoints.
+As shown on the right side of Table~\ref{tab:quality}, our method can run with the real-time frame rate (\textgreater 30 FPS) on both iPhone 14 Pro and Iris Xe 80EU.
+Adaptive Shell~\cite{adaptiveshells} can only achieve real-time rendering at 1080p resolution using an RTX 4090 GPU (36.18 FPS from its paper).
+Our method can achieve faster frame rates at the same resolution using an GTX 1660 Ti GPU.
+The volume-base methods have slow rendering speeds due to the necessity to sample each alive voxel traversed by every ray.
+BakedSDF~\cite{bakedsdf} is difficult to render on mobile phones and laptops with limited VRAM due to its substantial assets.
+Specifically, BakedSDF has about 10 million triangles to represent unbounded scenes, mostly for complex backgrounds.
+Vosh, leveraging the efficiency of voxel component, reduces the need for triangles in low-quality and space-consuming background areas, using only about one-tenth as many.
+This greatly shortens the time of rasterization, providing an opportunity to enhance the performance based on sparse voxels.
+NeRF2Mesh~\cite{nerf2mesh} achieves rendering speeds that reach the maximum refresh rates of their respective devices (60Hz for Safari on iPhone 14 Pro and 90Hz for Lenovo Yoga 14s 2021).
 We make statistics on their potential rendering speeds using overlapping multiple passes.